bluefireteam/audioplayers/getting_started.md

 The source (cf. packages/audioplayers/lib/src/source.dart) is basically what audio you are playing (a song, sound effect, radio stream, etc), and it can have one of 4 types:

 1. **UrlSource**: get the audio from a remote URL from the Internet.
 This can be a direct link to a supported file to be downloaded, or a radio stream.
-1. **DeviceFileSource**: access a file in the user's device, probably selected by a file picker
+1. **DeviceFileSource**: access a file in the user's device, probably selected by a file picker.
-1. **AssetSource**: play an asset bundled with your app, normally within the `assets` directory
+1. **AssetSource**: play an asset bundled with your app, by default within the `assets` directory.
+   To customize the prefix, see [AudioCache](#audiocache).
 1. **BytesSource** (only some platforms): pass in the bytes of your audio directly (read it from anywhere).

 In order to set the source on your player instance, call `setSource` with the appropriate source object: